 The Bench Press

 Over the years, I’ve worked with several teams and athletes and the common mistake pitchers make is they go for exercises such as the bench press.
 This strengthens their internal rotation but slows down the external rotation of the arm affecting their throwing power.
+It may negatively impact maximum internal rotation over time which is not good for throwing distance.

 As football players, it’s very common to do bench press.
 While it does provide you the necessary strength as footballers, it doesn’t bode well for pitchers in the game.